hcl1687/braces-template-method-transform/README.md

 # Braces-template-method-transform

-Braces-template-method-transform is a toolkit for v-method directive in Braces-template. it can add '__braces__.' to the global identifies in the v-mehtod's code.
+Braces-template-method-transform is a toolkit for v-method directive in Braces-template. it can add " \_\_braces\_\_." to the global identifies in the v-mehtod's code.

 ## Installation